 Templates have a bad reputation.
 We associate them with lack of skills to make something from scratch.
 We link them to our unwillingness to stand out from the herd.
 We accuse them of being – “generic”.

 Let’s boost them up.
 Templates are among the more productive devices ever invented.
 The good ones can help you brainstorm with mind maps, track your projects, manage money and finances, and overall organize your life.
-Come to think of it, what would a white collar office worker do without his or her everyday Office templates?
+Come to think of it, what would a white collar office worker do without his or her everyday Microsoft Office templates?

-But when it comes to photos and photography, shouldn’t we talk about the templates in Photoshop instead of PowerPoint?
+But when it comes to photos and photography, shouldn’t we talk about the templates in Photoshop instead of Microsoft PowerPoint?
 No… and here are a few good reasons why.

 Why Use PowerPoint Templates for Photos?